anayy09/P2PFileSharing/README.md

 [Time]: Peer 1002 has downloaded the piece [4] from Peer 1001.
 [Time]: Peer 1001 has downloaded the complete file.
 ```

-## ❗ Known Issues (Final Submission)

-🔹 **Rare Piece Selection Not Implemented** – The rarest-first strategy for piece selection is not yet implemented.

-🔹 **No Dynamic Reconnection** – Peers do not retry connections dynamically if a peer becomes available later.